 COVID-19 affected the museum landscape in a myriad of ways.
 The pandemic forced museums to close their doors to the public for years, which had a quantifiable impact economically and emotionally.
 But as the old adage goes, “when one door closes, another door of opportunity opens.”
 And for museums, that opportunity has included digitalization, offering visitors the opportunity for virtual museum visits, listening to podcasts, and getting onboard with live streaming.
-Now that museums have physically opened their doors again, many directors have a firm understanding of how technology can enhance museum modernization and their visitors’ experiences.
+Now that museums have physically opened their doors again, many directors have a firm understanding of how many ways to Modernize Museums and their visitors’ experiences.

 Museum Technology Survey

 During this time about 150 individual and cluster museums in 39 countries participated in a survey by Vienna-based research and consultancy Museum Booster.
 The resulting Museum Innovation Barometer details how museums worldwide are using technology and digitalization pre- and post-pandemic.